 Every New Year countless numbers of people pledge to hit the gym and reinvent themselves.
 Achieving our fitness goals can be pretty difficult, however, when the temperatures are low, the days are short and our post-holiday bank accounts are empty.

 We caught up with global fitness expert Emily Skye to get the skinny on how she stays motivated during the winter.
 Her first tip?
 Play to your strengths.
 “It’s important that what I always try to do is something that’s fun,” Skye says.
-And good news — her fun and
+And good news — her fun and challenging go-to move is actually pretty simple: lunges.

 To try one for yourself, start from a standing position.
 Then lunge forward so that your front thigh is parallel to the ground and your back knee is almost touching the ground.
 Return to standing and repeat with your other leg.